Diesel Cars Were Over-Hyped and Are Losing Value

 But the problem could be even worse this time.
 Diesel vehicles generally cover more miles, because diesel is the preferred fuel type for fleets, and high-mileage vehicles are less desirable, so it's likely the market will be flooded with high-mileage, expensive-to-run vehicles reducing residual values even more.

 There is likely to be a huge shift towards cleaner vehicles over the next 5 years as more pressure is placed on Governments and cities to reduce emissions.
-The last 10 years has see an increase in the number of hybrid cars on British roads but as a country we are still to fully embrace alternative fuel cars, or electric.
+The last 10 years have seen an increase in the number of hybrid cars on British roads, but as a country, we are still to fully embrace alternative fuel cars, or electric.

 All alternative fuel cars are expensive compared to their petrol or diesel equivalents, but as the technology improves the cost will begin to reduce.

 Some professionals have called on the British Government to introduce a scrappage scheme to get older diesel cars off the road.
 Whatever the answer, owners of older diesel cars can expect the cost of their motoring to increase exponentially over the next 5 years.

 If you own an old diesel car, it's time to start thinking of an alternative.

 What do you think is the future for the motor car?